Back to Blog

 flowchart TD A[Customer Reaches Support] --> B[Issue Identified] B --> C[Solution Provided] C --> D[Possible Upsell Mention?
 Only If Relevant]

-In a strong SaaS customer support desk that follows HIPAA compliance, SOC2, ISO, GDPR, and FedRAMP guidelines, protecting customer data is top priority.
+In a strong SaaS customer support desk that prioritizes security and respects privacy guidelines, protecting customer data is top priority.
 You can’t use their info for marketing without proper consent.
 So it’s all about offering helpful options when it truly fits the user’s needs.

 Why Consider Upselling or Cross-Selling at All?